Bringing AI Agents for Troubleshooting

-As part of improving Azure’s quota management experience, I led the integration of an AI-powered solution (Copilot) into cloud workflows, enabling users to self-troubleshoot issues and providing clearer guidance and visibility into the cloud system.
+As part of improving Azure’s quota management experience, I led the integration of an AI Agents (Copilot) into cloud workflows to enable users to land on a root cause and a safe fix.

-This project builds directly on the UX strategy work outlined in the previous case study.
+This project builds directly on the work outlined in the previous case study.

 Role